The term ‘VO2 max’ will be familiar to many cyclists, and most riders will know it’s a metric that differentiates professional cyclists from amateurs.

 Happily, you can get a rough idea of how much time you’re spending close to VO2 max by looking at heart rate or training with power.
 Any time you spend above 90 per cent of your maximum heart rate can be considered constructive VO2 max training time.

 There are lots of workout designs that allow you to score a lot of time close to VO2 max, including:

 Peripheral adaptations, on the other hand, respond most strongly to volume and workout duration.
-The best type of session for developing this is long, steady riding at zone two (55 to 75 per cent FTP, or 60 to 70 per cent of your max heart rate), or base training.
+The best type of session for developing this is long, steady riding at zone two of your training zones (55 to 75 per cent FTP, or 60 to 70 per cent of your max heart rate), or base training.

 Getting the right mix of these types of workouts is important.
 VO2 max-type intervals are hard work mentally and physically, and should be performed in moderation.
-A good mix for most cyclists is one to two interval sessions per week, keeping the remainder of your sessions to zone two (or lower).
+A good mix for most cyclists in a training plan is one to two interval sessions per week, keeping the remainder of your sessions to zone two (or lower).